- September 16, 2018

 Cookie cutter products and communications will not work with Gen Z. They want unique, interesting, impressive and “cool” things!

 What’s “Cool” to them?
-A product is cool if their friends are talking about it, if they see and ad about it or if it’s personalized to them (Think with Google).
+A product is cool if their friends are talking about it if they see an ad about it or if it’s personalized to them (Think with Google).
 Are you personalizing your communication with Generation Z?
 It might be time to!

 There’s More Known and More to Know

 Generation Z is fascinating.
-I have covered just a small portion of the information I’ve read and researched on the them.
+I have covered just a small portion of the information I’ve read and researched on them.
 I encourage you to download the reports from Sparks and Honey and Think with Google to see what interesting things you find out!

 Generation Z is growing by the day (literally) so you can’t just ignore them.
 You can’t just skip this generation.
 It’s time to focus marketing efforts toward them (or at least understand them more).